10 Best Places to Buy Stylish, Affordable Rugs Online

 If you love the look of vintage but want more size, color and shape options, you can achieve a similar look for a lot less with designs from eSale Rugs.
 They have an impressive selection of vintage-inspired rugs that really do look vintage, from Persian-inspired bohemian rugs to groovy-inspired designs.
 This chartreuse floral rug is giving us major 70s vibes.

 Rugs Direct had tons of trendy, budget-friendly rugs, but the coolest product line is their collection of vinyl cloth.
 These trompe l'oeil designs mimic pricey tile and it’s gorgeous, from Portuguese azulejos to French bistro-inspired “tile.”
 The smaller mats and runners are perfect for kitchens, laundry rooms or mudrooms because they just wipe clean.

 My current living room area rug is from Target and people are shocked when I tell them where it’s from.
 I’ve had it for a couple of years, and after everything from kid marker messes to coffee spills, it still looks brand new.
 Target does a really good job of partnering with designers to offer high style at a lower price point.
 The Opalhouse product line is always right on trend, and this leopard spot rug is absolutely swoon-worthy.

 The funky apparel company has really doubled down on their homewares line in the last couple of years with tons of big-ticket items such as furniture and sofas.
 And they have a great selection of trendy area rugs at a reasonable price.
-We love this tufted rug for a hip loft or studio.
+We love this rainbow shag rug for a hip loft or studio.
 Plus, most of their rugs are machine-washable!